bensteinberg/demo-slackbot/README.md

 demo-slackbot
 =============

-This is a simple Slack bot using [aslack](http://pythonhosted.org/aslack/), intended to show how to write a bot in Python and deploy it to Heroku.
+This is a simple real-time Slack bot using [aslack](http://pythonhosted.org/aslack/), intended to show how to write a bot in Python and deploy it to Heroku.
 The basic idea is that you add appropriately edited versions of Procfile, app.json,